raphaelhoffmann/tutorials/README.md

   different cities in Argentina and it also contains a mention `San Francisco`, then it may be more likely that this mention indeed refers to San Francisco, Córdoba in Argentina and not San Francisco, California.

+Information about context of mention in text:

-* The context in which a mention appears may help to determine if the mention refers to a location at all, or which location it refers to.
+* Words appearing before or after a mention may help to determine if the mention refers to a location, or which location it refers to.
 For example, a prefix `baseball stadium in` makes it more likely that a mention is indeed a location, that it's a city, that the city is in the U.S., and that the city is one of those having a baseball stadium.
+* Other named entities appearing in the same sentence may help.
+For example, mentions of `Washington` are more likely to refer to the nation's capital when the president or Congress are named as well; conversely, they are more likely to refer to the state when Seattle or Mount Rainier are mentioned.

 Let's now encode these intuitions as factors over our variables.
-In this section, we also set a manual weight for each factor.
-The following section then describes how we can learn the weights automatically from distantly supervised annotations.
+In this section, we focus on factors about entities in the database and manually assign a weight to each factor.
+The following section then discusses factors about context and describes how we can learn the weights automatically from distantly supervised annotations.

 First, we would like to assign more weight to larger, more important locations.